alireza-aghelan/IG-CFAT/README.md

 # Training

-## Train MSE Model (from scratch)
+- Modify the configuration files in ./options/train according to your requirements.

-Run the following command to train the MSE model:
+- Run the following command to train the MSE model from scratch using L1 loss and adaptive degradation model:

 ```bash
 python igcfat/train.py -opt IG-CFAT/options/train/train_IG_CFAT_SRx4_mse_model.yml --auto_resume
 ```

-## Fine-tune from MSE Model
+- Place the pre-trained MSE model in the ./experiments/pretrained_models directory.

-Run the following command to fine-tune the model from the pre-trained MSE model:
+- Run the following command to fine-tune the MSE model using our GAN framework:

 ```bash
 python igcfat/train.py -opt IG-CFAT/options/train/train_IG_CFAT_SRx4_finetune_from_mse_model.yml --auto_resume